 All Directors are members of the Nomination Committee under the Chairmanship of Ian Barby.
+Upon Ian Barby's retirement, Jane Lewis will be appointed as Chairman of the Committee.
 The Committee meets at least once a year to review the Board's size, composition and structure, and to ensure an appropriate balance of skills, experience, independence and knowledge of the Company.
-The Committee has due regard for the benefits of diversity (including gender) of its members, but has not set any measurable objective for diversity for the Company or the Committee, there being only five directors.
+The Committee has due regard for the benefits of diversity (including gender) of its members, but has not set any measurable objective for diversity for the Company or the Committees.

-The Committee met three times during the year and reviewed succession planning.
-Taking into consideration the skills and tenure of Directors, as well as Garth Milne's intention to retire at the forthcoming AGM, the Committee commenced recruitment for a new director.
+The Committee met twice during the year and reviewed succession planning.
+Taking into consideration the skills and tenure of Directors, as well as Garth Milne's retirement at the 2018 AGM the Committee commenced recruitment for a new director.
 An external independent recruitment consultancy, Nurole Limited, was used for this search and the Committee provided a detailed description of the role and the skills required.
-As a result Bridget Guerin was appointed to the Board on 8 May 2018 and a resolution for her election is included in the Notice of AGM.
+As a result, Bridget Guerin was appointed to the Board on 8 May 2018 and elected by shareholders at the AGM in 2018.